 You need to create a strong emotional bond with your customers so they think of you when they are at ZMOT.
 Creating user engagement is essential to building brand loyalty, and thus getting your customers to buy again and again.

 What you need to do is constantly remind your customers about your business or brand.
 You can achieve this, for example, by collecting contacts via newsletters and taking advantage of available marketing automation opportunities.
-You can send automated emails where you give some extra discounts.
+Using the right email marketing software, you can send automated emails where you give some extra discounts.
 You can also send messages about new products you offer.

 Social media can also be a great way to increase awareness of your business.
 Aside from running ads on Instagram and Facebook, you can run contests for your followers and just communicate with your customers on a daily basis.

 3. Prepare content for all stages of the customer journey

 You need to have your content ready for all stages of the buying journey.
 Shoppers research products online to find content that will help them make the final purchase decision.
 Each stage of the buying process requires slightly different content.
 It starts from your ads, where you can already include lots of important information, through various guides, reviews and ends with very detailed product specifications.